rails/rails/guides/source/action_view_overview.md

 <%= render "menu" %>
 ```

-This will render a file named `_menu.html.erb` at that point within the view that is being rendered.
-Note the leading underscore character: partials are named with a leading underscore to distinguish them from regular views, even though they are referred to without the underscore.
-This holds true even when you're pulling in a partial from another folder:
+This will render a file named `_menu.html.erb` within that view.
+Partial file names start with leading underscore character by convention.
+The file name distinguishes partials from regular views.
+However, no underscore is used when referring to partials for rendering within a view.
+This is true even when you reference a partial from another directory:

 ```erb
 <%= render "application/menu" %>
 ```

-That code will pull in the partial from `app/views/application/_menu.html.erb`.
+That code will look for a partial file named `_menu.html.erb` in `app/views/application/`.

 ### Using Partials to Simplify Views

-One way to use partials is to treat them as the equivalent of subroutines; a way to move details out of a view so that you can grasp what's going on more easily.
+One way to use partials is to treat them as the equivalent of methods.
+A way to move details out of a view so that you can grasp what's going on more easily.
 For example, you might have a view that looks like this:

 ```html+erb
 <%= render "application/ad_banner" %>